The “I told you so” calendar. Armed and ready for 2035. I can’t recommend it highly enough.

 And when these things don’t happen, I will be there, anxiously waiting to say, “I told you so.”

-My favorite item to come to fruition thus far was the assertion of three different friends that one or more of my children would end up sleeping in my bed for more than the occasional middle-of-the-night nightmare.
-These are friends who had children in their bed for years – a practice I have always found inexplicable and inadvisable – but these friends assured me that regardless of my belief, it was also unavoidable.
+My favorite item to come to fruition thus far was the assertion of three friends that one or more of my children would end up sleeping in my bed, not just for the occasional middle-of-the-night nightmare.
+These are friends who had children in their beds for years — a practice I have always found inexplicable and inadvisable — but these friends assured me that, regardless of my belief, it was also unavoidable.

 On my daughter’s third birthday, I called these three friends and informed them that my daughter had never spent the night sleeping in our bed.